rd2/tbd/pages/basics.md

 This section goes over the _bare bones minimum_ of what's needed to run TBD as an OpenStudio Measure, including minimal OpenStudio model requirements, what optional inputs may be needed, and finally how to actually run the measure.

 Experienced OpenStudio users should feel comfortable jumping right in.
-Newcomers to OpenStudio are encouraged to first check out the [OpenStudio primer](./openstudio.html "An OpenStudio primer for TBD users") and/or official online documentation for [OpenStudio](https://openstudio.net "OpenStudio"), including the [OpenStudio Application](https://openstudiocoalition.org// "OpenStudio Application") - more than useful!
+Newcomers to OpenStudio are encouraged to first check out official online documentation and tutorials for [OpenStudio](https://openstudio.net "OpenStudio"), including the [OpenStudio Application](https://openstudiocoalition.org// "OpenStudio Application") - more than useful!

 ### Context